 You can see this in the below picture which indicates a typical exercise done with resistance bands as we recommend with the neck rehab kit.

 Overhead Pull Down (a) normal (b) abnormal (shrugged).

 The Y exercise to restore shoulder and neck function utilizes an important method called shoulder packing or scapular setting.
 The key to the exercise is to pack the shoulder down and back.
 Imagine standing with one arm extended in front of you with your palm facing down.
 Now, push down as if pushing down on the top of a stick that is at chest height.
-Feel how your shoulder & shoulder blade muscles – in particular your latissimus dorsi – tighten as you push down on the stick.
-This feeling is the key to stabilizing or setting the scapulae (shoulder blade).
+Feel how your shoulder & shoulder blade muscles – in particular your latissimus dorsi muscle tighten as you push down on the stick.
+This feeling is the key to stabilizing or setting the scapula (shoulder blade).

 – Stand facing a wall (about 1-2 inches away)

 – Raise arms up in a Y position

 – REACH up & shrug – Pack up.
 Shrug shoulders upwards ears until neck shortens

 – ROLL back & down – Pack down (set scapula)